corrux/Backend-Coding-Challenge/README.md

 ## Included files

+We've included a skeletal outline the solution.
+You can run it with `docker-compose up`, if you have docker-compose installed.
+Note the functions are just stubs, you will have to implement all the logic.
+This is just here for your reference, so feel free to use some, all, or none of the provided code in your solution.

 ## Evaluation

 You will be evaluated on the critera below.
 Subjective criteria (e.g. style and convention) will be a blind review.